nodejs/TSC/Streaming/Streaming-To-Youtube.md

 If you participate in the chat while logged in as Node.js, it's good practice to append your initials to your messages.

-During TSC meetings, there is a section of public Q&A at the end.
+During TSC meetings, there is a section of public Q\&A at the end.
-It is important to solicit for questions **well in advance** of public Q&A sections so that people have time to think of and type questions.
+It is important to solicit for questions **well in advance** of public Q\&A sections so that people have time to think of and type questions.